-Miscarriage rates by week vary from person to person.
-However, the chance of experiencing a miscarriage, or a pregnancy loss, starts to drop as the pregnancy progresses.
+Miscarriage rates by week vary between people.
+However, the chance of experiencing a miscarriage or a pregnancy loss drops as the pregnancy progresses.

 The risk figures for pregnancy loss are just averages, so each person’s chance may be higher or lower depending on a range of factors.

 A pregnancy loss can occur before a person even knows that they are pregnant.
 After an ultrasound detects a healthy heartbeat, the chance of pregnancy loss is significantly lower.
 If a person knows about the pregnancy, the chance of loss is about 15%.

 Both miscarriage and stillbirth describe pregnancy loss.
 However, they differ according to when the loss occurs.
 In the United States, a miscarriage describes the loss of a fetus that occurs before 20 weeks of gestation.
 A stillbirth is a pregnancy loss that happens any time after 20 weeks.

 Most pregnancy losses are due to factors that the person cannot control.
 Early in pregnancy, genetic issues are a major cause of miscarriage.

-Although the loss is often devastating, these genetic issues mean that the baby could not have survived outside the womb.
-Even if a person has this type of pregnancy loss, they are generally able to go on to have a healthy pregnancy in the future.
+Although the loss is often devastating, these genetic issues mean the baby could not have survived outside the womb.
+Even if a person has this type of pregnancy loss, they can generally go on to have a healthy pregnancy in the future.

 Fetuses are most vulnerable early in development, so other factors — such as exposure to alcohol — can have the most damaging effects at this time.
 This is why most miscarriages occur early in pregnancy.